-As a JCU placement student you are expected to maintain a high degree of professionalism and approach your work safely and responsibly at all times.
+As a JCU professional health student you are expected to maintain a high degree of professionalism and approach your work safely and responsibly at all times.

-If you experience any difficulties while on placement, please contact your placement coordinator to find out about the many avenues of support and assistance available to you through JCU.
+If you experience any difficulties whilst on placement, please contact your placement coordinator to find out about the many avenues of support and assistance available to you through JCU.

 As a JCU student you are required to read the Professional Experience Placement Procedures for students studying a health degree that has placement.

 You are also required to read the Procedure for Infectious Disease for students within the Division of Tropical Health and Medicine.

-After reading these documents you must sign the Student Declaration, which confirms you have read and understood the contents of both procedures, and return the signed document to the Professional Placement Unit.
+After reading these documents you must sign the Student Declaration, which confirms you have read and understood the contents of both procedures, and return the signed document to the Professional Experience Placement Unit.

 The following JCU policies apply to all students.
 As a JCU professional experience placement student it is your responsibility to read and adhere to these policies at all times: